keerthisureka/C-Programs/3rd yr/6thSem/fsdLab/cmdsforprg5.md

   ...  s.save()
 ```

-To siaplay the inserted values:
+To display the inserted values:
 ```
 Course.objects.all().values()
 Student.objects.all().values()